Discover Carinthia's highest vineyard

 A vineyard in Upper Carinthia?
 It's hard to believe - but it's true!
 In Flattach, the village at the foot of the Mölltal Glacier, is Carinthia's highest vineyard owned by the GrafenBERGER - Ernestine Berger, at an altitude of 880 meters above sea level.
 As the vineyard is not accessible by car, there is a weekly hike to the vineyard, including a guided tour and tasting, from the time the grapes bloom until the grape harvest.

-As we received the information about the hike from the Obervellach-Reisseck tourist office, we also registered for the hike there.
-You can also register directly with the hiking guide Sylvia Granitzer or the winegrower Ernestine Berger.
+Since we received the information about the hike from the Flattach Tourist Office, we signed up for the hike there.
+You can also sign up directly with the hiking guide Sylvia Granitzer or the winemaker Ernestine Berger

-Starting from Obervellach, we made our way to the neighboring municipality of Flattach, where the vineyard is located.
-The meeting point is at the parking lot of the Hotel Fraganter Wirt in Außerfragant.
-(9831 Flattach, Außerfragant 16) The hotel is located directly on the main road and is therefore easy to find.
-The parking lot offers plenty of space and can be used free of charge.
+The meeting point is located at the parking lot of the Hotel Fraganter Wirt in Außerfragant (9831 Flattach, Außerfragant 16).
+The hotel is situated right on the main road and is therefore easy to find.
+The parking lot offers plenty of space and is free of charge.

 When we arrived, we were warmly greeted by hiking guide Sylvia Granitzer and her dog Emma.
 Once the small group was complete, the journey to the vineyard began and we were really excited - we hadn't been able to spot a vineyard anywhere yet.